-AMSTERDAM is known for its vibrant student life, and HHP is situated right at the heart of it.
-Our students do not sit and wait for things to happen: instead they go out and create their own initiatives.
+Amsterdam is known for its vibrant student life, and the HHP Centre is situated right at the heart of it.
+Our students do not sit and wait for things to happen, instead they go out and create their own opportunities.

-We are blessed with an active, international, and lively student community, rich in initiatives and extra-curricular activities.
-The result is a number of conferences, workshops, study trips, magazines and even an academic journal, all created by our students.
-Below you can read about some of the initiatives that have sprung out of the student community surrounding HHP and the religious studies department at the UvA.
+We are blessed with an active, international, and lively student community, rich in initiative and extra-curricular activities.
+The result is a diversity of student-created conferences, workshops, study trips, magazines, an academic journal.
+In 2020 the HHP Student Association was founded.
+Below you can read about some of the initiatives that have sprung out of the student community surrounding the HHP Centre and the religious studies programme at the UvA.

-Ars Notoria is the University of Amsterdam’s student organization for Religious Studies.
-Active since 2008, it organizes monthly events for students (films, short excursions, dinners), releases the magazine Notorious, and – in collaboration with staff – an annual study trip abroad.
+Ars Notoria is the student organization for Religious Studies at the University of Amsterdam.
+Active since 2008, it organizes monthly events for students (films, short excursions, dinners).
 For more information about some of these activities, see below.

-Correspondences is a fully peer-reviewed, open-access journal devoted to the academic study of Western esotericism.
-The first issue appeared in June 2013, consisting of research articles by established as well as younger scholars.
-The journal is an independent academic publication, with editorial board members from eight different countries, but the initiative originally grew out of the Hermet and Notorious community.
-Its two editors in chief, Jimmy Elwing and Aren Roukema, both finished their Research MAs at HHP in the summer of 2013.
+Correspondences is a fully peer-reviewed, open-access journal devoted to the academic study of esotericism.
+The first issue appeared in June 2013, consisting of research articles by established scholars as well as younger scholars.
+The journal is an independent academic publication with editorial board members from eight different countries, but the initiative originally grew out of the HHP student community.
+The founders and first editors-in-chief, Jimmy Elwing and Aren Roukema, both studied at HHP.
+The current co-editor in chief, Manon Hedenborg White, has held a position as visiting research fellow at the HHP Centre between 2019 and 2021.
 More than just a student initiative, Correspondences is an exciting new project and a welcome addition to the publication networks in our field.

 Do you have any questions about studying at the HHP Centre?